Bradford Angier

 Bradford Angier (May 13, 1910 – March 3, 1997) was an American wilderness survivalist and proponent of back-to-earth living.
-He authored more than 35 books on how to survive in the wild and how to live minimalisticly off the land.
+He authored more than 35 books on how to survive in the wild and how to live off the land according to minimalist precepts.

 In 1947 Angier and his new wife, Vena (Elvena, 1914–2011), were living in Boston, Massachusetts.
 They had long romanticized the life of Henry David Thoreau and decided to move to Hudson's Hope, a small town in northeastern British Columbia, Canada, to live off the land.
 Once there, they found an old prospector's cabin.
 With the few tools and how-to books they brought with them, they were able to repair the cabin.
 Bradford Angier then set about learning to hunt and gather wild food.

 He eventually started writing survival books.
 Vena Angier was artistic and hand-illustrated several of his books.
 The couple lived in Canada until the building of the W.A.C.
-Bennett Dam on the Peace River near their home forced them to move.
+Bennett Dam during the 1960s on the Peace River near their home forced them to move.
 They moved to Cambria, California, and built a house that was less than 1000 sqft.
 For decades Bradford Angier and Calvin Rutstrum were the two most prominent "how to" authors on living in the wilderness.